utdata/icj-class/js/js-in-class-functions.md

 Functions allow you to reuse code and be more efficient in your programming.

-If you know you'll be doing the same math over and over, you can build that into a function, and the pass in the numbers that you want calculated and return the result.
+If you know you'll be doing the same math over and over, you can build that into a function, and then pass in the numbers that you want calculated and return the result.

 Let's look at an example: